motib/mathematics/README.md

 Learning Materials for Secondary School Mathematics
 ===================================================

 This repository contains learning materials for secondary school mathematics, as well as enrichment and more advanced tutorials.
-The PDFs can be also be downloaded from [https://www.weizmann.ac.il/sci-tea/benari/mathematics] (https://www.weizmann.ac.il/sci-tea/benari/mathematics).
+The PDFs can be also be downloaded from [my mathematics web page](https://www.weizmann.ac.il/sci-tea/benari/mathematics).
 All documents are in English and Hebrew unless otherwise noted.

 bagrut
 ------